 What is six sigma & DMAIC?

 Six sigma has many similarities to lean, especially the very structured problem solving approach, disaggregation of problems, standardization, minimization of the variance in processes, and the focus on continuous improvement.
-Where they differ is six sigma’s heavy reliance on statistical tools, and six sigma’s practitioner model of advocating people to be trained, certified, and become part of a pool of experts (i.e., yellow, green and black belts) for six sigma projects.
-This is in contrast of the lean philosophy that positive change and improvement are everyone’s responsibility.
+Where they differ is six sigma’s heavy reliance on statistical tools, and six sigma’s practitioner model of advocating for people to be trained, certified, and become part of a pool of experts (i.e., yellow, green, and black belts) for six sigma projects.
+This is in contrast to the lean philosophy that positive change and improvement are everyone’s responsibility.
 Below summarizes six sigma and DMAIC.